AuReMe/esmecata/README.md

     annotation          Annotate protein clusters using eggnog-mapper.
-    workflow_uniprot    Run all esmecata steps (proteomes, clustering and annotation). workflow            Run all esmecata steps (proteomes, clustering and annotation with eggnog-mapper). analysis            Create clustermap for EC.
+    workflow_uniprot    Run all esmecata steps (proteomes, clustering and annotation). workflow            Run all esmecata steps (proteomes, clustering and annotation with eggnog-mapper). precomputed         Use precomputed database to create estimated data for the run.

-Requires: mmseqs2 and an internet connection (for REST and SPARQL queries, except if you have a local Uniprot SPARQL endpoint).
+Steps proteomes and annotation by UniProt requires an internet connection (for REST and SPARQL queries, except if you have a local Uniprot SPARQL endpoint).
+Step clustering requires mmseqs2.
 Annotation can be performed with UniProt or eggnog-mapper (which is then a requirement if the option is selected).
+Precomputed requires the esmecata_database.zip file.
 ````

 ## EsMeCaTa functions